You are here

 Does protein help with weight loss?

 Protein helps to make you feel full after eating, so including a protein-rich food at each meal can help those people who are trying to lose or maintain their weight.

-However, excessively high protein diets are not recommended, especially those omitting other food groups, such as breads and cereals or dairy products.
+However, excessively high protein diets are not recommended, especially those omitting other food groups, such as grains or vegetables and fruit.
 Weight gain is a result of the energy taken in being more than the energy burnt off through metabolism or activity, irrespective of the source of the energy (kilojoules/calories).